GiuliaMoreni95/Cortical_column_model_oscillations/Cortical column model/README.txt

 type in your terminal: 'python MAIN_CODE_name.py' to run the desired simualtion.

 PROJECT STUDENT folder:
 In this folder a nicer version of the main code is presented.
+You might want to use and read this fancier version.
-This was implemented by Rares Dorman as part of his internship.
+This was implemented with the help of Rares Dorman as part of his internship.

 FINAL REMARKS:
 If you run into any problem while reproducing the results you can always contact me at